 Admission to the MA Asian Studies (research) or another relevant Research MA.
-Students from other departments are kindly referred to the course description of the regular MA course.
+Students from other programmes are kindly referred to the course description of the regular MA course

 During this Early Modern period of intensifying interaction and exchange, ‘things’ travelled more than ever before, and in their movement across cultural zones and into new contexts, took on new meanings.
 In that sense, objects could become agents of cultural interaction, shaping knowledge and understanding of the ‘other’.
 Objects are explored here as complex blends of ideas, designs and materials.
 A sixteenth-century porcelain ewer made in China, in the shape of an Islamic brass pitcher, with a Portuguese armorial design and an Iranian silver lid is an example of this intriguing complexity, but also medicinal plants like rhubarb or spices like nutmeg.